These pages are devoted to my shape grammar interpreter project.

-The back end (also called the engine).
+The back end (also called the engine or the sortal library).
 This does all the calculation: matching shapes, deriving new shapes, and so on.
 It is by Rudi Stouffs.

-The front end (also called the user interface).
+The front end (also called the user interface or the package).
 This takes what you draw and passes it to the engine, and also receives the shapes calculated by the engine and draws them.
 In other words, it is the part that the user actually sees and touches.
 It is by me.

 Both parts are written in Python and work in Rhinoceros3d (aka Rhino).
 That means you can use a grammar in conjunction with the many other tools in the Rhino environment (e.g., Python scripts, Grasshopper), and you can connect easily to downstream processes like rendering and fabrication.